-The editor will also enforce this maxim, displaying an error message and refusing the change when an attempt to save is made.
+The editor will enforce this maxim, displaying an error message and refusing the change when an attempt to save is made.

 The rest of this document will focus primarily on different scenarios that illustrate how rules can be used to achieve desired effects.
 In each case, emphasis will be placed stating the desired behavior as clearly and precisely as possible.
+Our recommended best practice is to do the same.
 Let's just make that a Maxim: